jonasrauber/c2s-ipython-docker/README.md

 # c2s-ipython-docker
 Dockerfile for the [c2s toolbox](https://github.com/lucastheis/c2s) with IPython support.

+The image is available as an automated build on [Docker Hub](https://registry.hub.docker.com/u/jonasrauber/c2s-ipython/).

 If you don't need IPython, consider using [c2s-docker](https://github.com/jonasrauber/c2s-docker) instead.

 ## How to use